 Prepare to be astounded – Australia and New Zealand are two cruise destinations that are unlike any other.
 Where Australia takes the crown for the flattest land mass, New Zealand is extremely mountainous.
 Australia is a dry, desert country, and New Zealand is a lush, veritable garden.

 After making a big splash on the cruise map, Bermuda greets more passengers every season, thanks to stunning scenery, a warm welcome and soaring popularity.
 Here you’ll find that afternoon tea is a daily ritual, judges still wear powdered wigs and cricket is a much-loved sport.

 Cruise to Canada, where you can enrich yourself with exquisite charm, rich history and breath-taking natural beauty of New England and Canada’s eastern seaboard.
 Sail along and see the vast cities of Boston and Quebec, and immerse yourself in all the signs of Victoria’s decadent British heritage.

 Caribbean & Bahamas

 Close your eyes and picture paradise – white sandy beaches, exotic food and drink, charming accents, jewel-toned seas and warm tropical weather.
 Sound familiar?
-A host of blissful islands make up the Caribbean and the Bahamas, still one of the most popular cruise holiday destinations.
+A host of blissful islands make up the Caribbean and the Bahamas, still the most popular cruise destination.

 This part of the world is famed for being a picturesque paradise, and when you visit heavenly Hawaii, it’s not hard to see why.
 You can’t miss the vast, lush landscape and the technicolour rock face of the colossal volcanoes from which this unique island group was born.